 So much of it has to do with how impactful the attraction was.

-A lot of it has to do with where there mind was at the moment.
-At that moment of attraction, there was something that caught their attention.
+At that moment of attraction, there was something that caught his attention.

-It could have been a distinct physical feature that the person had or even a particular mannerism.
+It was a distinct physical feature that you had or a specific mannerism.

 It doesn’t mean that there is something wrong with you.